cl-model-languages/cl-prolog2/README.md

 such as SWI-prolog, XSB, Yap.
 Choose the one with the *best performance for your application*.

+**News** We changed the implementation to use the batch-mode only, since the behavior of Prolog top-level loop is not defined in the ISO standard, and it is hard to maintain the compatibility between different interpreters.

 ## Related work

 It looks like https://github.com/keithj/cl-prolog has similar things in mind, and